mbezaire/labs/fractions/README.md

 # Fractions

-Fractions represent a quantity in terms of a numerator (how much we have) and a denominator (how much in total).
-In math, we learn how to perform common math functions on fractions.
+A fraction represents a quantity as a numerator (how much we have) and a denominator (the total).
+We can perform common math functions on fractions.

 <img title="Diagram of a pie chart fraction" src="https://github.com/mbezaire/labs/blob/ahs/fractions/pie.png?raw=true" width=400>

-Let's create a Fraction class in Java and then write methods that can perform math functions on Fraction objects.
-We'll also create some client code that will create `Fraction`s and add, subtract, multiply, and divide them.
+Let's create a Fraction class in Java and then write methods to perform math functions on Fraction objects.
+We'll write client code to create `Fraction`s and add, subtract, multiply, and divide them.

 {% next %}